-The site location is in eastern Humboldt County, approximately 2.5-miles north of the unincorporated community of Dinsmore, CA and can be accessed from County line Creek Road off HWY CA-36.
-The elevation of the site is approximately 3,200 feet above sea level.
-The site receives a mean annual rainfall of 65-inchs (USGS watershed mapper).
-The parcel is located on a mountainous hillslope with unnamed Class II and III watercourses that flow from the North to the South, into the Mad River.
+The site is in Southern Humboldt County, approximately 4-miles north of Dinsmore.
+Take Dinsmore road to Bear Creek Road and then turn right onto Anderson Ford Road.
+Continue straight for 1.2 miles and the entrance is on the left.
+Parcel boundaries on the attached maps are approximations.
+The elevation of the site is approximately 2,800-feet above sea level.
+The parcel is located on a mountainous hillslope with Bear Creek that flows from the north into the Mad River.
 The Mad River is on the USEPA's Section 303(d) list for impairment or threat of impairment to water quality associated with elevated sediment and temperature levels.
 The Mad River Watershed is known to have Coho and Chinook Salmon as well as Steelhead trout which are designated as a Federally and State threatened species.
-The site is approximately 75% wooded with Douglas-Fir and mixed oak species.
-Slopes on the site range from 10-30%.
-The hillslopes in the region are known to have moderate instability and the site geology is part of the Franciscan complex: Cretaceous and Jurassic sandstone with smaller amounts of shale, chert, limestone, and conglomerate.
+Slopes on the site range from 0% to 35%.
+The hillslopes in the region are known to have high instability.
+The site geology is part of the Franciscan Complex which is primarily composed of Late Cretaceous to Pliocene sandstone, shale and minor conglomerate.
+The region was historically logged with legacy logging roads and landings throughout the site.